flatredball/FlatRedBallDocs/tutorials/platformer-plugin/platformer-basics/04-control-values.md

 ### Introduction

-This page covers all control values in available on a platformer entity.
+This page covers all control values available in a platformer entity.
 It also provides ways to implement common functionality such as ice physics and under-water levels.

 ### Modifying Control Values

 If you created your game using the wizard, then the Player entity already has a set of default values.
-If you manually created your Player entity, the it should also have a set of default control variables.
+If you manually created your Player entity, then it should also have a set of default control variables.

 These values serve as a starting point for platformers - they can be tuned to provide a custom feel to platformer entities.
 The platformer control values can be viewed and edited by selecting the **Player** entity and clicking on the **Entity Input Movement** tab.